 When Does Drinking Become a Problem?

-Although everyone is different, the National Institute on Alcohol Abuse and Alcoholism, part of the National Institutes of Health, recommends that people over age 65 should have no more than 7 drinks a week and no more than 1–2 drinks on any one day.
+Although everyone is different, the National Institute on Alcohol Abuse and Alcoholism, part of the National Institutes of Health, recommends that men should not have more than two drinks a day and women only one.
 Do you have a health problem?
 Are you taking certain medicines?
 You may need to drink less or not drink at all.
 Talk with your doctor.

 Some people have been heavy drinkers for many years.
 But, over time, the same amount of alcohol packs a more powerful punch.
 Other people develop a drinking problem later in life.
 Sometimes this is a result of major life changes like death of dear friends or a loved one, moving to a new home, or failing health.
 These kinds of changes can cause loneliness, boredom, anxiety, or depression.
 In fact, depression in older adults often goes along with drinking too much.